qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 ================================================================================

 |qg| Server supports some vendor parameters and requests that greatly enhance the
-possibility to customise it behavior.
+possibilities of customising its behavior.
 The following paragraphs list the vendor parameters and the environment variables supported by the server.